William Contreras Player Props: Brewers vs. Reds

 William Contreras At The Plate

-- Contreras is batting .234 with eight doubles, six home runs and 22 walks.
+- Contreras has eight doubles, seven home runs and 22 walks while hitting .241.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.